 The appropriate department and / or professor will determine the grade calculations for a course.
 Please refer to that section of the course syllabus for details.
-This policy will not apply to some Allied Health / Nursing courses.
+This policy will not apply to some Allied Health / Nursing, and technical/vocational programs.
+Refer to each program for the specific grading scale and grade calculation used.